axemonkey/blog.clivemurray.com/src/pages/guitars.md

 My [very first guitar](https://www.google.co.uk/search?q=maya+strat&amp;safe=off&amp;client=firefox-a&amp;hs=xgz&amp;rls=org.mozilla:en-GB:official&amp;channel=sb&amp;tbm=isch&amp;tbo=u&amp;source=univ&amp;sa=X&amp;ei=ypQuU_WcNYmN7QaM84GgBg&amp;ved=0CCwQsAQ&amp;biw=1920&amp;bih=1038).
 It’s December 1988, I’m 14, and at high school I’m "the dorky kid who’s really good at maths".
 I have friends though, and am having a not-too-bad time of it.
 Then one day I notice that several people around me are i) playing instruments and ii) hanging out with girls a lot more than previously.
 "A-ha," think I. "I’ll become a drummer!"
 When we found out how much drum kits cost, I decided to be a guitar player instead.

-My birthday is January 10th, so this was to be a combined Christmas and birthday present - my Dad bought the guitar and an amp (a Laney keyboard amp, as it turned out) from the local free ad paper, and my Mum paid for a year of lessons, which I took with the splendid Mike Hutchinson, a prominent guitar teacher in Eastbourne back in those days.
+My birthday is in early January, so this was to be a combined Christmas and birthday present - my Dad bought the guitar and an amp (a Laney keyboard amp, as it turned out) from the local free ad paper, and my Mum paid for a year of lessons, which I took with the splendid Mike Hutchinson, a prominent guitar teacher in Eastbourne back in those days.

 The rest, as detailed above, is history.